gelguy/wilder.nvim/README.md

 "   'use_python' : use python for fuzzy searching
 " For wild#python_search_pipeline():
-"   'pattern'    : can be set to wilder#python_fuzzy_delimiter_pattern() for stricter fuzzy matching "   'engine'     : can be set to 're2' for performance, requires pyre2 to be installed call wilder#set_option('pipeline', [
+"   'pattern'    : can be set to wilder#python_fuzzy_delimiter_pattern() for stricter fuzzy matching "   'sorter'     : omit to get results in the order they appear in the buffer "   'engine'     : can be set to 're2' for performance, requires pyre2 to be installed call wilder#set_option('pipeline', [
       \   wilder#branch(